 Anything under 600 is classified as “subprime.”
 You may have to put down a deposit for the car if you’re in this category.
 So again, in this case, it may not be prohibitive to qualify for an auto lease, but it may be cost-prohibitive depending on your financial situation.

-Shop around to figure out what you can expect to pay monthly and upfront with your current credit score.
+Shop around at several dealerships and leasing companies to figure out what you can expect to pay monthly and upfront with your current credit score.
 That can help inform you what kind of car you should look for.